chinmayarvind23/AIvaluate/design-plan.md

 <img width="1409" alt="Use Case Diagram" src="https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/assets/144177741/3865884b-cf59-4ca9-8a5c-d256faa9cdbd">

-(If the image is too small, either right click the image to open in new tab to zoom in, or click the following link: https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/tree/design-plan/docs/design/System%20Design and click on the Use Case diagram)
+(If the image is too small, either right click the image and open in new tab to zoom in, or click the following link: https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/tree/design-plan/docs/design/System%20Design and click on the Use Case diagram)

 **Use case 1:**